andrewfullerton/quickinspectR/README.md

 <img src="man/figures/README-example3-1.png" width="100%" />

-And since all *quickinspectR* functions are built on top of ggplot2, you can further customize your plot outputs by passing in additional *ggplot2*-supported arguments.
-Here’s an example modifying the fill colour transparency by passing `alpha = 0.3` into the `geom_bar` layer under the hood.
+And since all **quickinspectR** functions are built on top of ggplot2, you can further customize your plot outputs by passing in additional ggplot2-supported arguments.
+Here’s an example modifying the fill colour transparency by passing `alpha = 0.5` into the `geom_bar` layer under the hood.

 ``` r
 inspect_missing(palmerpenguins::penguins,